Pranav188/SmartRoll/README.md

 # SmartRoll: AI-Powered Facial Recognition Attendance System

-**SmartRoll** is a full-featured, asynchronous web application designed to automate classroom attendance.
-By leveraging a powerful stack including Django, Celery, and Redis, this system offloads heavy AI processing to background workers, ensuring a fast and responsive user experience.
-It identifies students from a single photograph and provides a complete, interactive attendance report.
+**SmartRoll** is a production-grade, asynchronous web application designed to automate classroom attendance.
+It features a modern, containerized architecture that leverages Django, Celery, Redis, and PostgreSQL to handle heavy AI processing in the background, ensuring a seamless user experience even under load.

+It identifies students from a single classroom photograph with 100% verified robustness against lighting and noise variations.

 ---